ibm-cloud-docs/cloud-databases/reference-logging.md

 ## Using {{site.data.keyword.loganalysisfull}}
 {: #using}

-You can access {{site.data.keyword.loganalysisshort}} through the _Observability_ tab of your deployment's _Manage_ page.
-The **Manage Log Analysis** button links to the main list of all {{site.data.keyword.loganalysisshort}} instances in your IBM Cloud account.
+You can access {{site.data.keyword.loganalysisshort}} through the _Observability_ tab of your deployment's _Overview_ page.
+The **IBM Log Analysis** button links to the main list of all {{site.data.keyword.loganalysisshort}} instances in your IBM Cloud account.
 Select the instance where you set your database platform logs to be forwarded.
-Click **View Log Analysis** to view the logs.
+Click **Open dashboard** to view the logs.

 Each log line can be expanded to a detailed view by clicking the arrow to the left of the timestamp.
 The expanded view has some handy, color-coded fields to help you parse your logs.